rjorton/ICTV-ReportChapters/README.md

 Note both these example chapters actually need updating as the tables are currently empty due to taxonomic updates.

+**NB:** the footer of this table as the same as the standard member species table (as these still are member species) - NOT the same as the one used for Related, unclassified viruses.

 ## Subfamily pages ##